 - in consultation with a service provider already providing a service to a child or young person, their parents and/or family/kin

-- while the service provider continues to provide services to the child or young person, their parents and family/kin, unless FACS and the service provider agree that service provision is to cease.
+- while the service provider continues to provide services to the child or young person, their parents and family/kin, unless DCJ and the service provider agree that service provision is to cease.

 Case Planning for permanency and wellbeing

 Permanency case planning is undertaken for a child or young person assessed at high or very high risk of experiencing abuse or neglect in their home in future.

 Permanency case planning puts in place arrangements that achieve permanency and wellbeing.
 That is, stable, long term arrangements that help a child grow up to be a healthy, caring and responsible adult with positive values and identity, social competencies and support networks.